 Child custody in New Jersey

-In New Jersey, courts generally favor parents sharing joint custody of their children.
-With joint custody, parents often share both physical and legal custody of their children.
-Physical custody refers to the time your children physically spend with each parent.
-Legal custody entails how parents make important decisions.
-So, with joint legal custody, parents often make decisions together about:
+New Jersey Courts generally favor parents who share joint custody of their children, which means that they share physical and legal custody of their children.
+Physical custody refers to the time a child physically spends with each parent.
+Legal custody has to do with how parents make important decisions regarding their children, such as:

 - What school their children will attend